Analytical expressions for pulse profile of neutron stars in plasma environments: Analytical Approach

 In this section we will focus on finding analytical approximations that allow us to generalize to plasma environment situations expressions already known for the case of pure gravity and thus simplifying the calculations of luminosity curves and reduce their computational cost, without great loss of accuracy or generality, facilitating a clear understanding of the deflection effects.

-Other analytical developments neglecting plasma modifications to the orbits of light rays, can be found in \cite{Silva_2019} for scalar-tensor theories of gravity, or in \cite{Sotani_2017} for a generic range of metrics.
-However, the procedures employed in these works are similar to the ones we develop here, while their results are comparable to ours, at least up to first order.
+Other analytical developments neglecting plasma modifications to the orbits of light rays, (similar to the ones we developed here) can be found in \cite{Silva_2019} for scalar-tensor theories of gravity, or in \cite{Sotani_2017} for a generic range of metrics.